-After receiving my Masters of Science degree I almost immediately began an adventure by moving to the eastern United States.
+As for my history, after receiving my Masters degree I immediately began an adventure by heading east.
 I was initially employed with a program through the National Institute of Justice focusing on providing continuing education to forensic scientists.
 Following this experience I was a faculty member with the West Virginia University’s Forensic & Investigative Science department.
 At WVU I taught courses in forensic science and coordinated student internships.
-During this experience I found my calling with the various aspects of internship coordination.
-This has involved assisting and mentoring students in regards to career exploration, professional development, and providing them with useful resources.
+During this experience I developed an increased interest and ability relative to the various aspects of internship coordination.
+This has involved assisting and mentoring students in regards to career exploration, professional development, and providing students with useful resources.
 Eventually I decided to make a transition and focus more on this aspect of my career.
-Fortunately at UVU I been able to dedicate myself full-time to Internship Services, yet I still have a small teaching role as an adjunct in our Forensic Science Department, teaching a fingerprint examination course.
+Fortunately at UVU I been able to dedicate myself fully to the Internship Services department, yet I am still fortunate to have a small teaching role as an adjunct in our Forensic Science Department, instructing a fingerprint examination course.